pingcap/docs/tiup/tiup-mirror.md

     If you want to clone only one version (not all versions) of a component, use `--<component>=<version>` to specify this version.
 For example:

     - Execute the `tiup mirror clone <target-dir> --tidb v5.3.0` command to clone the v5.3.0 version of the TiDB component.
-    - Execute the `tiup mirror clone <target-dir> --tidb v5.3.0 --tikv all` command to clone the v5.3.0 version of the TiDB component and all versions of the TiKV component.
+    - Run the `tiup mirror clone <target-dir> --tidb v5.3.0 --tikv all` command to clone the v5.3.0 version of the TiDB component and all versions of the TiKV component.
-    - Execute the `tiup mirror clone <target-dir> v5.3.0` command to clone the v5.3.0 version of all components in a cluster.
+    - Run the `tiup mirror clone <target-dir> v5.3.0` command to clone the v5.3.0 version of all components in a cluster.

 After cloning, signing keys are set up automatically.